hsf-training/analysis-essentials/git/01-basics.md

 objectives:
 - "Understand the benefits of an automated version control system."
 - "Understand the basics of how Git works."
-keypoints:
-- "Version control is like an unlimited 'undo'."
-- "Version control also allows many people to work in parallel."
 ---
 # Automated Version Control